mmu-webdesign/Level4-web-term-1/HTML/html01/03-emphasis.md

 - Apply the `<i>` element to the journal and article details - (*Lancet 1882*) and (*Journal of Psychology, March, 1883*).

-When completed, select Run.
+When completed, refresh the page in your browser.
 Does your page look like this?

 <img src="media/emphasis.png" alt="Screenshot of the completed file including strong, em, b and i elements">

 ### Solution

-This is what your code should look like.
-For some of you it may be easier to learn by copying our code.
+- This is what your code should look like.

+- For some of you it may be easier to learn by copying our code.

 <img src="media/emphasis-complete.png" alt="Screenshot showing the code">

 ### Task 4

-Fix any issues and run again to check before you move on.
+- Fix any issues and run again to check before you move on.

 <!-- end div -->

-<p class="submit-work">Submit Assessment 3</p>
+<p class="submit-work">Exercise 3 complete</p>